digitalbazaar/bedrock/README.md

 Bedrock provides a number of helpful general purpose utilities.
 For example, Bedrock defines a `BedrockError` class that extends the default `Error` class.
-A `BedrockError` can keep track of a series of "causes" (other errors) that allow developers to better understand why an error occured.
+A `BedrockError` can keep track of a series of "causes" (other errors) that allow developers to better understand why an error occurred.
 `BedrockError`s can also be marked as `public`, which allows modules that may, for example, serve error information over the Web to display more error details. `bedrock.util` also contains tools for formatting dates,